Overview of My Research

 Unlocking Research Mysteries

 Research involves constant investigating and redesigning of the scientific questions posed.
-The strength of my research lies in the breadth and depth of the experimental and statistical approaches I utilize in understanding the mechanisms that drive the systems I am studying.
+The strength of my research lies in the breadth and depth of the experimental and statistical approaches I utilize in understanding the mechanisms that drive the systems I study.
 Learn more about my ongoing research projects below.

 A LITTLE ABOUT ME